pal-robotics/dynamic_payload_analysis/doc/README.md

 </div>

 The script allow you to visualize the colors of the joints with different target torques:
-- **Joint limits** : the colors are based on the joint limits provided by the URDF file
+- **Torque joint limits** : the colors are based on the joint limits provided by the URDF file
 - **Maximum current torque** : the colors are based on the maximum current torques of the joints in the current payloads configuration